Time for your chest to get shaped.

 Yes, you can.

 If you have light or heavyweights such as dumbbells at home, it is a bonus but you can still build a great chest without the equipment too.

 The very basic workout is the pushups.
-I, myself do this form almost every day as I’m currently avoiding the fitness center due to the Covid-19 pandemic.
+I, myself do this form almost every day as I have been avoiding the fitness center due to the Covid-19 pandemic.
 A basic pushup is a very classic chest workout that everyone knows and helps to improve chest strength.